s-a-j-a-g/s-a-j-a-g/README.md

 ### Hi there, I'm Sajag 👋

-I am from Nepal.
-I wwould describe myself as Web alchemist, sculpting digital experiences with a dash of creativity and a sprinkle of innovation. 🌐✨ #CodeArtist"
+I am from Nepal. 🇳🇵 I would describe myself as web alchemist, sculpting digital experiences with a dash of creativity and a sprinkle of innovation.
+Crafting responsive interfaces and seamless user journeys, while occasionally dabbling in the art of code magic.🌐✨ Let's brew some digital wonders together! 💻✨ #CodeArtist

 <img  width="1200" height="180" style="object-fit: cover;" src="https://media.tenor.com/GVk4jB2u_i8AAAAd/coding.gif" />